Amira Elghawaby

-Amira Elghawaby is a Canadian journalist, communications professional, and human rights activist.
+Amira Elghawaby is an Egyptian-born Canadian journalist, communications professional, and human rights activist.
 She was appointed as Canada's first Special Representative on Combatting Islamophobia in January 2023.

 Early life and education

-Elghawaby was born to Egyptian parents; her father was an engineer.
+Elghawaby was born in Egypt to Egyptian parents; her father was an engineer.

 She emigrated to Canada at the age of two months with her mother, and also spent four of her early years in Bandung, Indonesia.
 She grew up in the East End of Ottawa.

-Elghawaby has a degree in journalism and law from Carleton University.
+Elghawaby has a combined honours degree in journalism and law from Carleton University.

 Career

 Elghawaby is a human rights activist and a journalist.
-She is employed as a communications lead by the Canadian Race Relations Foundation, and is a freelance journalist who contributes columns to the The Toronto Star.
-She previously worked at CBC News, the Canadian labour movement, and as a human rights co-ordinator for the National Council of Canadian Muslims.
+She was previously employed as a communications lead by the Canadian Race Relations Foundation, and was a freelance journalist who contributes columns to The Toronto Star.
+She previously worked at CBC News, the Canadian labour movement, and as a human rights co-ordinator and later Director of Communications for the National Council of Canadian Muslims.
 She was one of the founding board members of the Canadian Anti-Hate Network and is a member of Canada's National Security Transparency Advisory Group.
+She served two terms as Commissioner for the Public Policy Forum’s Commission on Democratic Expression.

+Elghawaby has previously condemned attacks on synagogues and Jewish community centres, and has participated in interfaith initiatives.

 On January 26, 2023, Prime Minister Justin Trudeau appointed Elghawaby as Canada's first special representative on combatting Islamophobia, for a four-year term.
 Her office has a budget of $5.6 million to cover the first five years of activities.